inducer/pyopencl/doc/runtime_program.rst

         .. note ::

-            The information set by this rountine is attached to a single kernel instance.
+            The information set by this method is attached to a single kernel instance.
 A new kernel instance is created every time you use `program.kernel` attribute access.
 The following will therefore not work::